jahnueldorelus/gordon-360-mobile-application/README.md

       This warning occurs on both iOS and Android.
 This warning is due to a component inside of GiftedChat that uses Lightbox (a component from node modules).
 Inside the code for Lightbox, there's a call made incorrectly with React Native's Animated component.
 Due to this, a warning appears every time a "Reload" (not refresh) of the application is done.
     </td>
     <td style="color: #82C9FF">
-      Unfortunately, since this error is in node modules, any time that an "npm install" occurs, you will have to manually change the same file again.
+      Unfortunately, since this error is in node modules, any time that an "npm install" occurs, you will have to patch the same file again.
 More information can be found <a href="https://github.com/oblador/react-native-lightbox/issues/129">here</a>.
-To fix this warning, follow the steps below.
+There are two ways to fix this.
+If you've installed all the dependencies above, you can automatically solve this issue with the command: <strong>"npx patch-package react-native-lightbox"</strong>.
+To fix this warning manually (must have installed dependencies using NPM and not Yarn), follow the steps below.
       <ol>
         <br/>
         <li> Open the file <span style="color: #AEDCFF"><i>node_modules/react-native-lightbox/LightboxOverlay.js</i></span></li>